AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Methods

-\textbf{Stable Diffusion.} Our method is built upon Stable Diffusion \cite{SD}, which efficiently performs the diffusion process in a low-dimensional latent space instead of pixel space by using an auto-encoder \cite{AE}.
-Specifically, given an input image \( x_i \in \mathbb{R}^{H \times W \times 3} \), the encoder maps it to a latent representation \( z_0 = \xi(x_i) \), where \( z_0 \in \mathbb{R}^{h \times w \times c} \) with \( H/h = W/w \) as the downsampling factor and \( c \) as the number of latent dimensions.
-The diffusion process utilizes a denoising UNet \cite{unet} to gradually refine a noisy latent \( z_t \), conditioned on the current timestep \( T \) and a textual prompt embedding \( C \).
-Here, \( C \) represents the embedding of the targeted text prompt, generated by a pre-trained CLIP \cite{clip} text encoder.
+\textbf{Preliminaries.} Our method is built upon Stable Diffusion \cite{SD}, which efficiently performs the diffusion process in a low-dimensional latent space instead of pixel space using an auto-encoder \cite{AE}.
+Specifically, given an input \( x_i \in \mathbb{R}^{H \times W \times 3} \), the encoder maps it to a latent representation \( z_0 = \xi(x_i) \), where \( z_0 \in \mathbb{R}^{h \times w \times c} \) with \( H/h = W/w \) as the downsampling factor and \( c \) as the number of latent dimensions.
+The diffusion process utilizes a denoising UNet \cite{unet} to gradually refine a noisy latent \( z_t \), conditioned on the current timestep \( T \) and a textual prompt embedding \( C \). \( C \) represents the embedding of the targeted text prompt, generated by a pre-trained CLIP \cite{clip} text encoder.
 The training objective is defined as:

 where the goal is to predict and remove the noise \( \epsilon \) added to \( z_t \) at each timestep.